-My first stop was the village of Mellau, which was my base from which to both access the ski area of Damuls-Mellau and paraglide the Vorarlberg skies.
-It was also a good starting point for an architecture trail that would lead me through villages such as Egg and Krumbach towards the region of Brandnertal, where artistic trends continue beyond the Bregenzerwald.
+My first stop was the village of Mellau – a good starting point for an architecture trail that would lead me through towns such as Egg and Krumbach towards the region of Brandnertal, where artistic trends continue beyond the Bregenzerwald.

-While it is said that pride is taken in the design of all Bregenzerwald’s 22 villages, 12 are noted for their specially marked ‘Umgang Bregenzerwald’ – a mapped trail of houses, commercials structures and public buildings that take between one and four hours to circuit.
+While there is pride taken in the design of all Bregenzerwald’s 22 villages, 12 have a notoriety for their specially marked ‘Umgang Bregenzerwald’ – a mapped trail of houses, commercials structures and public buildings that take between one and four hours to complete.
 Mellau is one of them.

-Glass and wood are the favoured materials in the modern designs, with wood having always been a core foundation of building materials because of the dense forest surroundings of the Bregenzerwald.
+Glass and wood are the favoured materials in the modern designs since timber has always been a core foundation of building materials because of the dense forest surroundings of the Bregenzerwald.
 Many of the new-builds also incorporate these raw materials as renewable energy resources, such as hotels using wood to heat rooms and water, rather than rely on traditional electricity and oil sources.

 It’s all about going back to basics, but with grand designs.
-It certainly breaks the typical image of rustic farmer houses and triangular roofed huts, although these are still a wonderful sight set within the green valleys and mountainous backdrop.
+It certainly breaks the typical image of rustic farmer houses and triangular roofed huts, although these are still an incredible sight set within the green valleys and mountainous backdrop.

-By 2014, another ‘Umgang’ architecture trail was established in the village of Krumbach.
-This Austrian village is now best known for its seven unique bus shelters – ‘Wartehüsle’ – designed by international architects, whose brief was to come and live in the village and then design something that would represent the culture and traditions while being able to mesh with the surrounding environment.
+Another architecture path was established in the village of Krumbach in 2014.
+The seven bus stops of Krumbach are how this Austrian village is now best known.
+The series of ‘Wartehüsle’ bus stops were designed by international architects, whose brief was to come and live in the village and then create something that would represent the culture and traditions while being able to mesh with the surrounding environment.

 Who said waiting for the bus was boring?

-Innovation in modern craftsmanship has put Vorarlberg’s own artists, designers and architects on an internationally famed level, continuing a long culture of building and family-run trade.
-In Vorarlberg, craftsmanship and trade are the largest employers of the region and you can see why.
+Innovation in modern craftsmanship has put Vorarlberg’s artists, designers and architects on an internationally famed level, continuing a long culture of building and family-run trade.
+In Bregenzerwald specifically, craftsmanship and trade are the largest employers of the region, and you can see why.

-I visited the Werkaumhaus in Andelsbuch to see a whole host of craft works on show.
-This large glass showroom and exhibition space has been around since 2013, and was designed by internationally renowned architect, Peter Zumthor with the idea for the outside landscape and the interior to have no distinction and separation.
+I visited the Werkaumhaus in Andelsbuch to see a whole host of craftworks on show.
+This large glass showroom and exhibition space opened 2013, designed by internationally renowned architect, Peter Zumthor with the idea for the outdoor landscape and the interior to have no distinction and separation.
 I went during the Farb (colour) exhibition where all artists list what colour means for them in their art.

 Next to this impressive building is the old village train station, preserved in memory, but also still in use, with former train carriages used as venue space.
-This is the perfect example of design through the ages standing side by-side.
+The showroom and former station standing side-by-side are the perfect examples of design through the ages.

-Even if you are stopping in a village for access to a ski area or only have a few hours to spare, make time to explore and see how Vorarlberg communities – especially those in the Bregenzerwald who have marked out their craftsman trails especially – take pride in their unique visual take on alpine living.
+Even if you are stopping in a village for access to a ski area, or only have a few hours to spare, make time to explore and see how Vorarlberg communities.
+Those in the Bregenzerwald more so, who have marked out their craftsman trails especially so that visitors can take pride in their unique visual take on alpine living.

 - The ‘Umgang Bregenzerwald’ trails can be found in: Schoppernau, Au, Mellau, Bezau/Reuthe, Bizau, Schwarzenberg, Andelsbuch, Egg, Lingenau, Langenegg, Krumbach, Hittisau.
 A little box of all 12 maps is available from local tourism offices or you can find them all online here.

-- The Werkaumhaus in Andelsbuch exhibition format takes place each year from October until the end of May and is developed each year by alternating designers.
+- The Werkaumhaus in Andelsbuch displays pieces by local craftspeople who are members of the Werkraum and holds changing special exhibitions, twice a year.
 It replaces the previous idea of window displays and offers a thematic approach to showcasing local design.
 Admission is €7.50 for adults (and €5 for commissions).

 - For further information on the Bregenzerwald region of Vorarlberg, visit the region website for holiday planning, alongside cultural, culinary and destination insights.

-- Inspiration on travel in Vorarlberg and beyond in Austria can be found on the official site for Austria Tourism.
+- You can find inspiration on travel in Vorarlberg and beyond in Austria on the official site for Austria Tourism.